 1) Visual or colour based applications

 2) Spectral based applications in non visible wavelengths

 In principal, when light strikes an object, the light changes.
 If the change is measurable, reproducible and diagnostic of a characterisation then it can be developed into an application.
 This statement serves as the basis for all the technology that we distribute.

-Spectral evaluation of fertiliser content in crops: The problem – Has too much or too little fertiliser been fed to the crop.
+Spectral evaluation of fertiliser content in crops: The problem – Has too much or too little fertiliser been applied to the crops?